armandvalsesia/FoodC5/README.md

 ## Overview

 **FoodC5** is an R package providing an interface to a pre-trained C5.0 classification model.
-This C5.0 tree enable to predict whether any two food items are the same.
+This C5.0 tree enables to predict whether any two food items are the same.
 It requires the following input parameters:

 * fuzzy score: similary between the two food names
 * information on how much the two items differ in energy content